-Gov. Gavin Newsom speaks at a coronavirus briefing.
+Gov. Gavin Newsom speaks at a coronavirus briefing in Sacramento in July.

 Written by DON THOMPSON Associated Press